cpichard/usdtweak/README.md

 Under the hood usdtweak is using [GLFW](https://www.glfw.org/).
 Cmake should normally download, compile and install glfw without any intervention.
 However, if you already have a compiled version you want to use, and you'll need to disable the automatic build of glfw, by passing an additional cmake variable:

-- __glfw3_DIR__  pointing to the USD installation directory containing the file glfw3Config.cmake
+- __glfw3_DIR__  pointing to the GLFW installation directory containing the file glfw3Config.cmake

 A cmake command will then look like: